Yeast Infections in Dogs

-- Keep paws clean and dry.
+Keep paws clean and dry.
 A dog’s sweat glands are primarily located in the paws, so it’s smart to wipe down after long or vigorous exercise.
-Plus, the paws come into contact with dirt on a constantly, especially when outside for walks or playtime, so it’s another reason to keep them clean.
+Plus, the paws come into contact with dirt frequently, especially when outside for walks or playtime, so it’s another reason to keep them clean.

-- Examine your dog’s diet.
+Examine your dog’s diet.
 A healthy diet is key and the foundation for good health.
 Yeast loves sugar so avoid foods and treats loaded with refined carbohydrates like potatoes, corn, wheat, rice, honey, and high-fructose corn syrup should be cut out of your dog’s diet.
-Instead, consider feeding a grain-free dog food and stay away from giving your dog any table food.
+You should also avoid giving your dog any table food.